CharlesStover/sentry-react/README.md

 - The `withProfiler` higher-order component will wrap your component in the aforementioned `Profiler` component.

-## API
+## Props

 The `Sentry` component shares all the same properties as Sentry's `init` function.
-Additionally, you can use the following props to customize the error
+Additionally, you can use the following props:
-boundary:

 ### `ErrorBoundaryFallback`